-If you were anywhere near a screen five years ago, odds are good that you witnessed the Ice Bucket Challenge.
+If you were anywhere near a screen eight years ago, odds are good that you witnessed the Ice Bucket Challenge.
 In my feed, I saw everyone from my then-8-year-old nephew, Dylan, to my city councilmember and Bill Gates participate.
 This viral phenomenon during the summer of 2014 earned a top spot in the annals of fundraising history for raising more than $115 million for the ALS Association in eight weeks.

 First, it was a great example of how the sharing economy had further evolved individual fundraising into a peer-to-peer model.
 Millions of people passed the “challenge” along to others, and it wasn’t just millennials.

 Secondly, it was good marketing.
 In our training on storytelling, we urge social sector organizations to make their ideas “sticky.”
 This is a phrase borrowed from our friends, Dan and Chip Heath, in their classic book, Made to Stick.
 They developed the SUCCESs Model, which we encourage all our nonprofit friends to keep handy as they develop, improve and launch their own marketing pushes.
 The Ice Bucket Challenge is a prime example of a “sticky” campaign.
 Here’s why it was destined to be such a success (or SUCCESs):

 People are inundated by many messages, so yours has to be simple to ensure it sticks.
 What could be simpler than someone dumping ice water over their head?
 The challenge also made it easy to communicate by using social media.
 Clicking “share” allowed the 17 million people who made Ice Bucket Challenge videos to distribute them to their followers in an instant.